Ink/ios-picker/README.md

 	- You can copy and paste the following code into your `ViewController.h` and `ViewController.m` respectively.
 	- In `ViewController.h`
 		- We create a button, imageview, and a popover
+	- In `ViewController.m`
+		- We create an action when the button is pressed
+		- We also have two delgates that respond when the Filepicker is finished.

 ```
 //
 //  ViewController.h